-Target Area Countywide Goals Supported Public Services Needs Addressed Domestic Violence/Child Abuse Funding CDBG: \$15,000 Description The Domestic Violence Victim Advocacy Program will serve victims of intimate partner violence in Mobile County.
-Advocates will provide support and assistance to victims of intimate partner violence as they navigate throughout the court system.
+The Domestic Violence Victim Advocacy Program will serve victims of intimate partner violence in Mobile County.
+Advocates will provide support and Planned Activities assistance to victims of intimate partner violence as they navigate throughout the court system.
 Also, this program assists victims in developing a safety plan and offer referrals to other services and community resources.
-Target Date 9/30/2019 Estimate the number and type of families that will benefit from the proposed activities An estimated 100 victims of domestic violence will be assisted with this activity.
-Location Description Non-profit agency location Planned Activities The Domestic Violence Victim Advocacy Program will serve victims of intimate partner violence in Mobile County.
-Advocates will provide support and assistance to victims of intimate partner violence as they navigate throughout the court system.
-Also, this program assists victims in developing a safety plan and offer referrals to other services and community resources.
 Funds will be used to support project staffing expenses.
-Project Name Summer Youth Program Target Area Countywide Goals Supported Public Services Needs Addressed Youth Services Funding CDBG: \$30,000 Description Provide funding for a seven-week summer enrichment program for youth in north Mobile County, inclusive of the Town of Mt.
+The County reserves the right to use its pre-award authority in accordance with the waiver provisions as per CPD Notice 19-01.
+In doing so, PY2019 funds would be committed to the project before the receipt of an award of CDBG funds.
+Should expenditure of PY19 funds be required before the County receives fully executed CDBG award documentation and release of funds, the County's General Fund will loan funds up to \$5,000 to the project to pay for eligible costs.
+When PY19 CDBG funds are released, the County will reimburse itself for eligible project costs expended in advance of the award.
+Project Name Summer Youth Program Target Area CDBG Area Benefit Goals Supported Public Services Needs Addressed Youth Services Funding CDBG: \$30,000 15 Description Provide funding for a seven-week summer enrichment program for youth in north Mobile County, inclusive of the Town of Mt.
 Vernon and City of Citronelle.
-The program will focus on youth development to include assistance with skills necessary for building good character / citizenship, achieving academic success and living a healthy lifestyle 16 Target Date 7/31/2019 16 Estimate the number and type of families that will benefit from the proposed activities An estimated 100 youth will benefit from this activity.
+The program will focus on youth development to include assistance with skills necessary for building good character / citizenship, achieving academic success and living a healthy lifestyle Target Date 12/31/2020 Estimate the number and type of families that will benefit from the proposed activities An estimated 100 youth will benefit from this project.
 Location Description Town of Mt.
 Vernon and City of Citronelle Planned Activities Seven-week summer enrichment programs at sites in the Town of Mt.
 Vernon and City of Citronelle.
 These programs will serve low to moderate-income families.
-Through these programs, youth will learn the skills necessary for building good character and citizenship, achieving academic success and living a healthy lifestyle.
-17 Project Name Rape Crisis Victim Service Assistance
+Through these programs, youth will learn the skills necessary for building good character and citizenship, achieving academic success and living a healthy lifestyle Project Name Rape Crisis Victim Service Assistance Target Area Countywide 16 Goals Supported Public Services Needs Addressed Domestic Violence/Child Abuse Funding CDBG: \$5,000